AUSTRALIAN UNION OF STUDENTS

 It is essential in Australia for ongoing good health to have health insurance.
 The only people who don't need health insurance are millionaires.
 The poorer you are, the more you need health insurance.
 Get the maximum coverage, including dental.
 Health insurance should be paid a year at a time, not by the month.

 To reduce your health care costs and avoid getting a nasty or incurable disease, vaccination is important.
 Vaccination is best regarded as a form of medical treatment where the bugs get killed off before they can cause symptoms.
 A common misconception about vaccination is the vaccines you were given when you were a kid still work when you are 19 or 20, when in actual fact they will have worn off and you could get polio or diphtheria.
-The other common misconception is that vaccination guarantees protection.
-In fact 30% of people who are vaccinated for influenza are not immune to the disease and can still get influenza.
-Still, a 70% chance of being immune to a disease is pretty good odds.
-Some vaccines such as "Twinrix" give immunity in 100% of people.

 When you go on your world trip to see the Pyramids, the Acropolis, the Taj Mahal, etc, there are a number of other vaccinations you will need.
-They are, in order from most urgent to least urgent: Typhoid Fever ("Typherix", one dose every 3 years); Cholera ("Dukoral", two doses over one to five weeks, repeat every 3 years); Yellow Fever ("Stamaril", one dose every 10 years); Japanese Encephalitis ("JE-VAX", three doses over 30 days, repeat every 3 years); Rabies ("Mérieux Vaccine", three doses over four weeks, one dose after 1 year, a booster dose every three years, and a further two doses after exposure to Rabies); and Tuberculosis & Leprosy ("B.C.G.", one dose whenever a test shows a low antibody level).
+They are, in order from most urgent to least urgent: Typhoid Fever (“Typherix”, one dose every 3 years); Cholera (“Dukoral”, two doses over one to five weeks, repeat every 3 years); Yellow Fever (“Stamaril”, one dose every 10 years); Japanese Encephalitis (“JE-VAX”, three doses over 30 days, repeat every 3 years); Rabies (“Mérieux Vaccine”, three doses over four weeks, one dose after 1 year, a booster dose every three years, and a further two doses after exposure to Rabies); and Tuberculosis & Leprosy (“B.C.G.”, one dose whenever a blood test shows a low antibody level).

 The Australian Medical Association advocates that one oral dose of "Polio Sabin" is enough to protect you against polio for ten years.
 The manufacturer of the vaccine, on the other hand, recommends three doses over two months.
 If everyone in Australia has one dose of the vaccine, that will protect a large proportion of the population against polio and will prevent epidemics.
 But it won't guarantee that any given person will be properly immunised.
 The A.M.A. advice is designed to save money for the Australian Government, while the manufacturer's advice is designed to save you from a very debilitating illness.

-You need to get a booklet to record vaccinations in.
+It would help to get a booklet to record vaccinations in.
 This is to keep track of when the next dose is due and to produce to immigration officials when you go overseas.
 In every Australian capital city there are one or two medical practices which specialise in travel injections.
 They will sell you a passport size yellow booklet called an International Vaccination Booklet.
 Then whenever you get a dose, you can get the doctor to write it up.

 Make sure that everyone in your household learns C.P.R., so if you have an accident they can save your life.
-C.P.R. stands for "Cardio-Pulmonary Resuscitation", and includes heart massage and mouth-to-mouth resuscitation.
+C.P.R. stands for ”Cardio-Pulmonary Resuscitation”, and includes heart massage and mouth-to-mouth resuscitation.
 Courses are provided by the Red Cross, the St John Ambulance Association, and TAFE.
+Ideally, every household should have an Automatic Defibrillator, preferably one that people can use on themselves.

 Continue to the next section, or return to the top